-Patient Experience with Integrative Medicine in Primary Care
+Patient Experience With Integrative Medicine in Primary Care

 Patient Experience with Integrative Medicine in Primary CareIntegrative medicine, as defined by the Consortium of Academic Health Centers for Integrative Medicine and the American Board of Integrative Medicine® (ABOIM), is the medical practice that reaffirms the patient-practitioner relationship, focuses on the patient as a whole person, arrives at conclusions based on evidence, and uses all therapeutic approaches, disciplines, and healthcare professionals to achieve optimal health and healing.
 The University of Arizona Integrative Health Center (UAIHC), an adult primary care clinic with an integrative approach, recently performed a study to assess patients’ experiences with integrative medicine and evaluate the UAIHC’s performance.